 The database schema structure defined in the CARMSYS is extended with additions needed by CMS for SAS.
 The extensions include both additions to existing tables as well as entirely new tables.
 The extensions are located in the directory data/config/models.

 More information about the database extensions is found in the document Carmen Unified Data Model for SAS.

 Other files and directories

-In the CARMUSR there are several files containing minor, special settings usually available in a normal Carmen system.
+In the CARMUSR there are several files containing minor, special settings usually available in a normal Jeppesen system.